 My roots in Henry County go back to Henry County High School.
-I bought my first home at 24 and built a life here as a single mother.
-I am a survivor of domestic violence.
+I bought my first home and built a life here.
+I am a survivor of domestic violence and single mother.
 With the support of my neighbors, my church, and this community, I rebuilt my life and never looked back.
 I know what is at stake for the families I represent — because I have lived it.

 I went back to school at night, while working full time and raising my kids, and became a first-generation college graduate at Mercer University in our district.
 I went on to earn a Master of Public Administration from Clayton State.
 I am now a law school student.
 I keep learning because the families I represent deserve a representative who never stops.

-For more than 20 years, I worked inside the court system — learning how justice works and where it falls short.
-Now I use that knowledge to fix it.
+For more than 20 years, I have been a public servant— learning how justice works and where it falls short.
+My personal story, education and career prepared me.

 Dr. Maya Angelou